tlnels/docker-stuff/README.md

 # docker-stuff
 Here are notes for all my docker learnings and how to configure things with `docker-compose`.

+# Initial Setup
+1. Create the following externally accessible networks:
+	* `backend`
+	* `nextcloud`
+	* `traefik`

 # Nextcloud
 Lessons learned:
 * Starting a Lets Encrypt container will very your subdomain, you only have five attempts per day at this max before you're locked out.
 Get it right!

+# Wordpress
+Lessons learned:
+* For small sites, probably its just easiest to load the database and data files right in the compose directory.
+The `.gitignore` has been updated to ignore these folders based on my conventions.

 ## Issues and Workarounds
 1. SVG Support Missing